 19 October 2017

 Three weeks sleeping in a two-berth swag tent in some of the remotest places in Western Australia (and therefore the world).
 Not exactly everyone’s cup of tea.
-But if you’re in touch with your adventurous spirit and are prepared to sacrifice some creature comforts for unforgettable experiences in the Australian Outback, then this 21-day road trip may just be what you’re looking for.
+But if you’re in touch with your adventurous spirit and are prepared to sacrifice some creature comforts for unforgettable experiences in the Outback, then follow this 21-day road trip to explore Western Australia.
+You might just find what you’ve been looking for.

 Starting and ending in Perth, it’s an epic journey of over 3700 km (2300 miles).
 You’ll drive for hours on end, barely seeing another soul through a landscape of relentless wilderness.
 You’ll become accustomed to a primary colour scheme dominated by blue sky, red soil and green bush.
 And you’ll be hooked.